HaxeFoundation/haxe-evolution/proposals/0000-macro-forward.md

 real method is in another module, the current one doesn't need to be typed in macro context at all.

-In additional to per-method macro we could have class-level `@:forwardMacro(MyMacroClass)` metadata that will forward all bodyless macro methods from this class to the specified `MyMacroClass`.
+In addition to per-method macro we could have class-level `@:forwardMacro(MyMacroClass)` metadata that will forward all bodyless macro methods from this class to the specified `MyMacroClass`.

 ## Impact on existing code